 Ukraine Cash Programming Emergency Response

-Conflict in Ukraine has put millions of people in danger.
-More than 4.6 million have fled to other countries and an estimated 6.5 million are internally displaced.
-Millions need medical attention, food, water and basic sanitation.
-Corus International has committed $7 million to respond to this crisis, and expects to increase this amount as it secures additional funding.
+Conflict in Ukraine put millions of people in danger.
+Within months, more than 4.6 million fled to other countries and an estimated 6.5 million were internally displaced.
+Millions needed medical attention, food, water and basic sanitation.
+Corus International committed $7 million to respond to the crisis.

-Drawing on expertise from across the Corus family, CGA Technologies is supporting the humanitarian response through the design and deployment of cash programming activities.
+Drawing on expertise from across the Corus family, CGA Technologies supported the humanitarian response through the design and deployment of cash programming activities.

-CGA Technologies is supporting a number of strands of the emergency cash transfers programme, including:
+CGA Technologies supported a number of strands of the emergency cash transfers programme, including:

 - Contributing extensively to the detailed design and operational approach for the combined programming by LWF, which will support over 50,000 households with multi-purpose cash transfers across a three-month period.
 The programme is already paying out much needed support.

 - Design of support to the Federation of Professional Unions (FPU), an all-Ukraine voluntary association of trade unions, of $1m to enable them to continue to welcome the most vulnerable Internally Displaced Persons (IDPs) into their network of support centres;

 - Design of cash support complementing health and shelter interventions to IDPs and the most vulnerable in Poltava and Dnipro ‘transit corridor’ Oblasts, east of Kyiv.
 The design has been pitched to the Bureau for Humanitarian Assistance (BHA) as part of a consolidated Corus bid with International Orthodox Christian Charities (IOCC), to support almost 7,000 highly vulnerable individuals with cash transfers for four months.